Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

 * Belle, T.V. and Ackley, D.H., 2002, July.
 Code factoring and the evolution of evolvability.
 In Proceedings of the 4th Annual Conference on Genetic and Evolutionary Computation (pp. 1383-1390).
 * Eiben, Á.E., Hinterding, R. and Michalewicz, Z., 1999.
 Parameter control in evolutionary algorithms.
 IEEE Transactions on evolutionary computation, 3(2), pp.124-141.
 * Kirschner, M. and Gerhart, J., 1998.
 Evolvability.
 Proceedings of the National Academy of Sciences, 95(15), pp.8420-8427.
+  * "Evolvability is an organism’s capacity to generate heritable phenotypic variation."
   * "Confer evolvability on the organism by reducing constraints on change and allowing the accumulation of nonlethal variation"
 * Schlierkamp-Voosen, D. and Mühlenbein, H., 1994.
 Strategy adaptation by competing subpopulations.
 In Parallel Problem Solving from Nature—PPSN III: International Conference on Evolutionary Computation The Third Conference on Parallel Problem Solving from Nature Jerusalem, Israel, October 9–14, 1994 Proceedings 3 (pp. 199-208).
 Springer Berlin Heidelberg.
 * Srinivas, M. and Patnaik, L.M., 1994.
 Adaptive probabilities of crossover and mutation in genetic algorithms.
 IEEE Transactions on Systems, Man, and Cybernetics, 24(4), pp.656-667.